Fredrick97-coder/Fredrick97-coder/README.md

 - 👨🏻‍💻 It's me Clarkson De Incognito 🥷
 - 🇬🇭 I am a Ghanaian and a developer advocate
-- 🔭 I’m currently working on Digio mvp, Buknr which is a native app
+- 🔭 I’m currently working on Digio mvp which is a native app, and Buknr which is a webapp for event centres in Ghana
 - 🌱 I’m currently learning C programming
 - 😱 I feel like the world is empty without data.... so in that regard, I am learning Data Science coupled with machine learning
 - 👯 I’m looking to collaborate on a big react native app with William Candillon my best Typescript instructor